ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 ### Pausing Teleporter version interactions

 Dapps that inherit from `TeleporterUpgradeable` can pause Teleporter interactions by calling `TeleporterUpgradeable.pauseTeleporterAddress`.
-This function prevents the contract from interacting with the paused Teleporter address when sending or receiving Teleporter messages.
+This function prevents the dApp contract from interacting with the paused Teleporter address when sending or receiving Teleporter messages.

 `pauseTeleporterAddress` can only be called by addresses with the dApp's upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.